Olivier BellefleurScientific Lead

 Natalia C. BoteroScientific Advisor

 Natalia holds a bachelor’s degree in anthropology from the University of the Andes (Colombia) and a master’s degree in sociology from Université Sorbonne Nouvelle – Paris 3.
 After working in different organizations on global health and health promotion, she joined the NCCHPP in 2022.
 At the NCCHPP, she works on the Health in All Policies project and supports the activities of the Global Network for Health in All Policies Secretariat.

 Caroline CambourieuExpert Scientific Advisor

 Caroline joined the NCCHPP in 2021.
 She is a health economist and public policy analyst.
-She holds a bachelor’s and master’s degree in economics and a doctorate in Public Health from the Université de Montréal.
-She is interested in the organization, governance and financing of health care systems as well as related public policies.
+She holds a doctorate in Public Health from the Université de Montréal.
+She is interested in the organization, governance and financing of public health systems as well as related public policies.
 Knowledge transfer is important to her.
 She has a particular attachment to university teaching, which she enjoys.
-At the NCCHPP, she is involved in the Public Health Infrastructure Project, working on issues such as public health training capacity in Canada and public health governance.
+At the NCCHPP, she is involved in projects concerning Public Health Infrastructure, including training capacity, governance and financing of public health systems in Canada.

 Michael Keeling (on sabbatical leave)Scientific Advisor